M-Davies/oghma/README.md

 ### ?roll [ROLLS]d[SIDES]

+**ALIASES `[throw, dice, r, R]`**

 - Rolls a dice `ROLLS` times of `SIDES` many sides.
 Each roll result is recorded and displayed to the end user as well as all the steps taken by the command. `ROLLS` can be omitted (the bot will default to 1 roll) but `SIDES` must be equal to at least 2.
 - You can also use various operators to make complex sums and equations on your dice roll queries.
+Obviously, this means that standalone numbers (e.g. `4` `7.2`) are supported too.
 As of writing this, the currently supported operators are below.

 ```python
 "+" # Addition